SWEGroup39/GatorChatApp/Sprint3.md

  ### Cypress Tests
  - **_NOTE: These cypress tests include the past test cases as well.
 They are an updated verson plus test for additional features.
 The old cypress tests test the old functionality when the application was not integrated._**

+ -**Test5Messages:** This test vists the log in page and manually logs in with the user credentials of test@ufl.edu and pass.
+This then redirects them to the dashboard where under the conversations tab you have access to the message window.
+This test then tests the functionality of the send message.
+Additionally, it tests the functionality of the POST API call of the send message function.

  - **Test6LoginPost:** This test types in the user credentials of test@ufl.edu and password of pass and clicks the login button.
 The user gets redirected to the       dashboard component.
 This test is mainly to test the API and whether a user is authenticated or not.<br>

  - **Test7Home:** This test visits the home page of the application and clicks on the about us button which routes the user to the about us page.
 This test is mainly to test routing.<br>